Individual Therapy

 -

 At the center of IFS is the idea of the Self: a calm, grounded, and wise inner presence.
-By understanding that each of our parts has good intentions for us, we can learn to relate to their parts with kindness and understanding rather than judgment or guilt, which allows those parts to soften, release burdens, and take on healthier roles.
+By understanding that each of our parts has good intentions for us, we can learn to relate to them with kindness and understanding rather than judgment or guilt, which allows those parts to soften, release burdens, and take on healthier roles.
 This process often leads to a greater sense of inner harmony, self-acceptance, and resilience in everyday life.

 Polyvagal Theory